Protect Your Tuition and Fees with the Tuition Refund Plan

 The tuition refund plan will alleviate if not eliminate your financial loss.
 The plan will return your tuition and allow you to re-enter college when a term must be repeated.
 It will provide funds that can reduce your loan obligations under government or private loan programs.

 The plan is administered by A.W.G.
 Dewar, Inc., Quincy, Mass., now in its ninth decade of service to the educational community.
 Today, over 1,300 leading independent schools and colleges throughout North America offer the plan.
 The plan described below has been specifically designed for the needs of college students and parents.
 It offers a unique benefit of up to an 80% refund of term tuition, program fee, room and board when you are forced to withdraw for medical reasons at any time during the term.

 What the Plan Covers

-Eighty percent (80%) of the insured term tuition, fees, room and board less any refund or credit due you from the college, will be refunded provided your physical condition is certified by a licensed physician and forces you to completely withdraw from all classes for the balance of the term.
+Eighty percent (80%) of the insured term tuition, fees, room and board less any refund or credit due to you from the University, will be refunded provided your physical condition is certified by a licensed physician and forces you to completely withdraw from all classes for the balance of the term.

-Eighty percent (80%) of the insured term tuition, fees, room and board less any refund or credit due you from the college, will be refunded provided your condition is certified by a licensed physician and you have completely withdrawn from all classes for any condition whose diagnosis is found in the DSM-V Manual.
+Eighty percent (80%) of the insured term tuition, fees, room and board less any refund or credit due you from the University, will be refunded provided your condition is certified by a licensed physician and you have completely withdrawn from all classes for any condition whose diagnosis is found in the DSM-V Manual.

-In both cases above, a “complete withdrawal” from the college is required.
+In both cases above, a “complete withdrawal” from the University is required.
 This means you have given written notice that because of an injury or sickness you will not be able to complete the term and you will not receive any academic credit.
 A written statement from your doctor certifying the injury or sickness and college verification will be required.

 Your protection covers a full term from the opening to the closing date.
 Coverage must be secured by the opening date of the term.
-Coverage ceases on the last day of formal academic instruction by the College due to any reason.
+Coverage ceases on the last day of formal academic instruction by the University due to any reason.

 - war or any act of war, declared or undeclared